Telecommunications (Security) Act 2021

 The amendments introduce several key changes:

-- Parliamentary Scrutiny of Codes of Practice: Before issuing a code of practice, the Secretary of State must present a draft to Parliament for a 40-day approval period.
-If either House rejects the draft, the code cannot be issued.
+- Parliamentary Scrutiny of Codes of Practice: Before issuing a code of practice, the Secretary of State must present a draft to Parliament.
+If either House rejects the draft within 40 days, the code cannot be issued.
+This ensures greater parliamentary control over security regulations.

-- Annual Reports on Network Diversification: The Secretary of State must publish annual reports assessing the security impact of telecommunications supply chain diversification.
-These reports will cover various factors, including progress against diversification strategies, market changes, and available public funding.
+- Annual Report on Network Diversification: The Secretary of State must annually report to Parliament on the progress of diversifying the telecommunications supply chain.
+The report will assess various factors, including the impact of diversification strategies, market changes, and the availability of public funding.
+A motion in the Commons must follow.

 Government Spending